appsmithorg/appsmith-docs/website/docs/packages/overview.md

 JavaScript Modules in Appsmith are reusable objects for JavaScript functions and objects.
 They promote code reusability and a standardized approach to data manipulation.

 * Supports the creation of datasource queries and JS objects for effective data manipulation.
 * Like Query Modules, any updates or modifications to a JavaScript Module are reflected instantly across all applications using the module.
+These updates apply to the application in edit mode and do not impact the deployed version.
 * To pass JSObject values to queries use Appsmith [Global Objects](/write-code/reference), like `this.params.paramName`.